FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/_index.md

 This is the path and name of the directory where you want to create a shared directory for the cluster installation.
 The shared directory is used to store product data files.

-*Windows only* - When installing a Windows multi-host Transfer CFT architecture, we recommend that you use UNC notation, which defines the path to a shared folder using the format<span class="code"> \\\\server\\sharename.</span>
+*Windows only* - When installing a Windows multi-host Transfer CFT architecture, we recommend that you use UNC notation, which defines the path to a shared folder using the format` \\server\sharename.`

 Installation Directory